mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/linking.md

 ---
 ## Using Links in Presentation Mode

-When you're done linking your wireframes up you can enter [Full Screen Presentation mode](../fullscreen/) and you'll be able to click on the links you set up to test your prototype.
+When you're done linking your wireframes up, you can enter [Full Screen Presentation mode](../fullscreen/), and you'll be able to click on the links you set up to test your prototype.

 In Full Screen Presentation mode controls with links will have a red overlay on them and mousing over them will show a big hand pointer with the name of the target file or web page for the link (these options can be turned off in the [Full Screen settings panel](../fullscreen/#settings)).